 The objective of this program, launched in 2000, is to share the Polish experiences in transformation and European integration with representatives of Eastern European countries, the South Caucasus, and Central Asia by offering two-semester complementary courses at Polish universities.
-The program is currently addressed to candidates from Armenia, Azerbaijan, Belarus, Georgia, Kazakhstan, Kyrgyzstan, Moldova, Tajikistan, Ukraine, and Uzbekistan.

 In the course of their individual programs, the scholarship holders study selected aspects of economics and management, public administration and business, law, social and political sciences, journalism, NGO management, or culture management.

-The scholarship begins with a preparatory course, which aims to present and systematize knowledge about Poland’s history and the current socio-political situation.
+The scholarship begins with a preparatory course which aims to present and systematize knowledge about Poland’s history and the current socio-political situation.
 Scholarship holders then go on to attend their individual programs at universities in Warsaw, Cracow, Poznań, Wrocław, and Lublin, where they write semester and diploma papers under the tutelage of their academic supervisors.
-Integration and knowledge-sharing meetings are organized for the scholarship holders, as well as internships in State, non-governmental, and private institutions (e.g. the Supreme Court, the National Bank of Poland, or regional marshal offices).
+Integration and knowledge-sharing meetings are organized for the scholarship holders, as well as internships in public, non-governmental, and private institutions (e.g. the Supreme Court, the National Bank of Poland, or regional marshal offices).
 Participants are also welcome to take part in classes concerning the preparation and execution of civic projects and teamwork.

 The most popular faculties are economics and management, and law.
 Also popular are social sciences, journalism, political sciences, and international relations.
 Academic staff, public institutions’ representatives and experts have accounted for the largest number of professionals coming to Poland.

-After the program’s completion, the graduates keep in regular touch among themselves and with their Polish hosts through the bulletin, alumni reunions, and the www.kirkland.edu.pl website.
-The alumni conferences, held every few years, help maintain alumni ties with Poland and with each other, as well as establish new contacts.
+After the program’s completion the graduates keep in regular touch among themselves and with their Polish hosts through the bulletin, alumni reunions, and the www.kirkland.edu.pl website.
+The alumni conferences, held every 4–5 years, help maintain alumni ties with Poland and with each other, as well as establishing new contacts.
 They also offer an opportunity to broaden alumni knowledge about Poland and the European Union, and to discuss possible directions of changes in countries of the region.
 Former scholarship holders are supported by the Coordinator of Post-Scholarship Projects whose task is to maintain graduates’ contacts with Poland and encourage them to undertake joint initiatives such as developing national alumni associations.

 Between 2001 and 2013, the Kirkland Program was managed by the Polish-U.S. Fulbright Commission.
 In the following period leading up to 2016, the Education for Democracy Foundation took over the task of managing the program.

-Since 2017, some of the Kirkland scholarships have been financed from funding provided by the Polish National Agency for Academic Exchange.
+Since 2017 some of the Kirkland scholarships have been financed from funding provided by the Polish National Agency for Academic Exchange.

-The Foundation has disbursed $16,203,475, including $544,584 for the current edition of the program.
+The Foundation has disbursed $16,823,490, including $503,882 for the current edition.